eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 **Q. How do I disable the conversation camera changes so that it uses the original system?**

-A. Open the StarfieldCustom.ini file, which is located in the 'profiles' folder, locate the following 3 lines and add a '#' symbol at the beginning of both lines `fDialogueCameraFailsafeFPFOV=105`
+A. Open the StarfieldCustom.ini file, which is located in the 'profiles' folder, locate the following 3 lines and add a '#' symbol at the beginning of the lines `fDialogueCameraFailsafeFPFOV=105`
 `fDialogueCameraPlayerDesiredDist=1.9`
 `fDialogueCameraPlayerTooCloseDist=1.6`
 Save the ini file.